 3] CoffeeCup Free FTP

 CoffeeCup Free FTP is the best of the lot in terms of the intuitive and neat UI.
-Slight annoyances are the advertising banners and non-working features which are available in the paid upgrade.
+Slight annoyances are the advertising banners and non-working features that are available in the paid upgrade.

 Apart from the slick interface, Free FTP is a quirky application.
 Connecting to the remote site/server is not very intuitive and once during file transfers, the program does not ask whether or not you want to overwrite files and does so automatically.
 I checked twice to make sure I wasn’t missing something here since this was very odd.